SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

 ## Step 2: Configure the theme for your app
 The CSS theme that you create on the [Customize Theme](/customize-theme) page uses native CSS variables.
 These variables allow a lot of flexibility in how you can enable the CSS theme for your components, but this is my preferred way:

-1. Create a `/src/assets/styles` folder in your SvelteKit project.
+1. Create a `/src/assets/` folder in your SvelteKit project.
-2. Open your `node_modules/@fanny-pack-ui/svelte-kit/` directory and copy the following files into your `/src/assets/styles` directory:
+2. Open your `node_modules/@fanny-pack-ui/svelte-kit/` directory and copy the `styles/` directory into your `/src/assets/` directory.
+The following is an explanation of the files that are inside the `styles/` directory.
+You can modify the `theme.css` and `base.css` files to update your theme:
-    1. `fp-preflight.css` : This contains TailwindCSS's [Preflight](https://tailwindcss.com/docs/preflight) code with a few minor modifications.
-(You can read the comments at the top of the `fp-preflight.css` file for details of the modifications.)
+    1. `preflight.css` : This contains TailwindCSS's [Preflight](https://tailwindcss.com/docs/preflight) code with a few minor modifications.
+(You can read the comments at the top of the `preflight.css` file for details of the modifications.)
 Since Preflight is built on top of [modern-normalize](https://github.com/sindresorhus/modern-normalize), this file is used instead of a normalize CSS file.
-    2. `fp-theme.css` : This file contains the CSS variables that make up your theme.
-Follow the instructions in that file to create your theme.
-You will update the color palette and any other variable values that feel are necessary.
+    2. `theme.css` : This file contains the CSS variables that make up your theme.
+Follow the instructions in this file to create your theme.
+You will update the color palette and any other variable values that you feel are necessary.
-    3. `fp-utility-classes.css` and the `utility-classes` folder : The `fp-utility-classes.css` file contains utility classes that are used throughout the components and that can be used in your app.
+    3. `utility-classes.css` and the `utility-classes` folder : The `utility-classes.css` file imports the utility classes that are used throughout the components and that can be used in your app.
 Feel free to add more utility classes as needed, but don't change the existing class names otherwise you will break styles in the components.
-The utility classes are organized in the `utility-classes` folder, so it is important that you copy this folder from `node_modules/@fanny-pack-ui/svelte-kit/` into your `/src/assests/styles` folder.
+The utility classes are organized in the `utility-classes` folder.
-    4. `fp-base.css` : This file contains default styles for HTML elements.
-The `fp-preflight.css` file clears many of the default styles for HTML elements, so you need to define default styles for your HTML elements in this file.
+    4. `base.css` : This file contains default styles for HTML elements.
+The `preflight.css` file clears many of the default styles for HTML elements, so you need to define default styles for your HTML elements in this file.
+Feel free to change any or all of the base styles in this file.
-    5. `fp-media-queries.css` : This file contains the media queries that are used in the components and that can be used throughout your app.
+    5. `media-queries.css` : This file contains the media queries that are used in the components and that can be used throughout your app.
-3. Rename each of those CSS files by removing the `fp-` prefix in each filename.
-4. Create a `fonts.css` file inside of your `/src/assets/styles` directory.
+3. Create a `fonts.css` file inside of your `/src/assets/styles` directory.
 This file will hold all of your font definitions.
-5. Create a `main.css` file inside of your `/src/assets/styles` directory and add the following imports:
+4. Create a `main.css` file inside of your `/src/assets/styles` directory and add the following imports:

 ```css
 @import "preflight.css";